17 Amazing Rome Sites

 Spanish Steps

 Located in the Piazza di Spagna, the 135 Spanish Steps were constructed in 1725 to span the gap and severe slope between two popular squares.
-Here you will find residents and tourists alike enjoying conversation and more than likely in the summertime, a gelato.
+Here, residents and tourists alike enjoy conversation and, more than likely, gelato, especially in the summertime.
+But keep in mind… you are no longer allowed to sit like I am in the photo above (white shirt, scarf and jeans).

 Palatine Hill